keploy/docs/versioned_docs/version-2.0.0/running-keploy/cli-commands.md

   ```bash
   keploy test -c "node src/app.js" --delay 10
   ```

+- `--disable-line-coverage` - Disable line coverage generation.

+- `--disableMockUpload` - Store/Fetch mocks locally (default true)

+- `--dns-port uint32` - Port used by the Keploy DNS server to intercept the DNS queries (default 26789)

+- `--fallBack-on-miss` - Enable connecting to actual service if mock not found during test mode

+- `--generate-github-actions` - Generate Github Actions workflow file

+- `--host string` - Custom host to replace the actual host in the testcases

+- `--ignore-ordering` - Ignore ordering of array in response (default true)

+- `--in-ci` - Is Keploy Running in CI or Not.
+By default it is false.

+- `--jacoco-agent-path string` - Only applicable for test coverage for Java projects.
+You can override the jacoco agent jar by proving its path

+- `--mocking` - Create mocks for the testcases.
+By default mocking is enabled.

 - `--mongo-password string` - Authentication password for mocking MongoDB connection.
 The default password is "default123".